American Forts: East

 (1812 - 1815), Findlay

-A stockaded supply base 50-yards square, with four blockhouses, built by General Hull.
-A marker is on South Main Street at the Blanchard River Bridge.
+A stockaded supply base 50-yards square, with four blockhouses, built by troops under General Hull.
+A marker is on South Main Street on the south side of the Blanchard River Bridge.

 Camp Vance